Welcome to Part 2 of our “Epic on Pinterest” series!

 Let’s dive right in with the tips and strategies for Step #4!

-Oh, and don’t forget to download your Pinterest-Perfection checklist with all the tips from Part I and II combined:
+Oh, and don’t forget to download your Pinterest-Perfection checklist with all the tips from Parts 1 and 2 combined.
+This checklist will be your cheat sheet for Pinterest success!

 Step 4.
 Optimize Your Blog for Pinterest